 This is what the concept means to our supporters.

-We donate proceeds from clothing sales to organizations that work in support of trans & gender nonconforming people with special consideration for: youth empowerment, homelessness, mental health, incarceration, and structural racism.
+We donate proceeds from clothing sales to organizations that work in support of trans & gender nonconforming people with special consideration for: education, youth empowerment, homelessness, mental health, incarceration, and structural racism.
 We also use proceeds to give free gear to LGBTQ youth and fund the continuation of the project.

-A note on accountability exists here.
+A note on our accountability and grappling with our message's complexities exists here.